nemonik/hands-on-DevOps/readme.md

 Things to note in the above

 - This step uses an image, `nemonik/golang-sonarqube-scanner:4.0.0.1744`, built ontop of the `nemonik/golang:1.13` image to speed builds along.
-- Cut-and-pasting may split the last `-sonar-scanner` line into multiple line resulting in your build failing.
-If this happens, correct in your editor.
+- Cut-and-pasting may split the last command (i.e., the line beginning with `-sonar-scanner`) into multiple lines in your editor that when executed by Drone will result in your build failing.
+If this happens, correct in your editor and re-push.
-- The following commands is a bit of filesystem juggling, so that the scan can executed
+- The following commands is a bit of filesystem juggling, so that the scan can be executed

   ```yaml
     - export DRONESRC=`pwd`